sujii/Redux-toolkit-testing-outliner/README.md

 # react-simple-outliner
 a project to create a simple outliner tool using react and redux.
-* to test sample for Redux-toolkit
+* tiny sample app for Redux-toolkit testings.